Property

 Equal Division

-The law recognizes that both spouses contribute to child care, household management and financial support.
-Generally speaking, each spouse is entitled to an equal share of their family property and an equal share of the family home.
-In some cases, however, a court can decide that unequal division is appropriate.
+The law recognizes that both spouses contribute to childcare and the household.
+The starting point is that each spouse gets an equal share of family property and the family home.
+In some cases, however, the court can order an unequal division.

 Division of Family Home